ArcadeAI/agent-style-transfer/README.md

 }
 ```

-### Agent Chaining
+### Agent/Pipeline Integration

-This style transfer agent (Agent B) is designed to work seamlessly in agent chains.
+This style transfer system (Component B) is designed to work seamlessly in larger systems and agent chains.
 It accepts JSON objects (not Python objects) for broader compatibility across different programming languages and systems.

 #### Example Chain: URL Parser → Style Transfer Agent

-**Agent A (URL Parser/Crawler)** can extract content from web pages and create the input JSON for **Agent B (Style Transfer)**:
+**Component A (URL Parser/Crawler)** can extract content from web pages and create the input JSON for **Component B (Style Transfer)**:

 ```python
 # Agent A: URL Parser/Crawler